ironsmile/euterpe/README.md

 * [go-sqlite3](https://github.com/mattn/go-sqlite3) - `go install github.com/mattn/go-sqlite3` would probably be enough.

-* [International Components for Unicode](http://site.icu-project.org/) - The HTTPMS binary dynamically links to libicu.
+* [International Components for Unicode](http://site.icu-project.org/) - The Euterpe binary dynamically links to libicu.
 Your friendly Linux distribution probably already has a package.
 For other OSs one should [go here](http://site.icu-project.org/download).

 Install
 ======

 The safest route is installing [one of the releases](https://github.com/ironsmile/httpms/releases).

-If you have an already built version (for example `https_1.1.0_linux.tar.gz`) it includes an `install` script which would install HTTPMS in `/usr/bin/httpms`.
+If you have an already built version (for example `https_1.1.0_linux.tar.gz`) it includes an `install` script which would install Euterpe in `/usr/bin/httpms`.
 You will have to uninstall any previously installed versions first.
 An `uninstall` script is provided as well.

 If installing from source running `go install` in the project root directory will compile `httpms` and move its binary in your `$GOPATH`.
 Releases from `v1.0.1` onward have their go dependencies vendored in.